myplaceonline/posixcube/README.md

         at least once and your version of this script hasn't been updated.
 Next, the script loops through every host and transfers any CUBEs and a script containing the CUBEs and COMMANDs to run (`cube_exec.sh`).
-If the shell is detected to be `bash`, then the above occur asynchronously across the HOSTs.
+If the shell is detected to be `bash`, then the above occurs asynchronously across the HOSTs.
 Finally, you'll see the "Executing on HOST..." line and the real execution starts.